Routing

 route('users.show', { user: 1 })Reactivity

-The route function is not reactive, in the sense that it returns a string, not a Ref<string>.
+The route function is not reactive.
+It returns a string, not a Ref<string>.

 Excluding or including routes